surshreya/omnifood/README.md

-# omnifood
+# Omnifood

-A healthy meal delivery system using responsive web design.
+Omnifood is a startup that uses AI to create and deliver custom healthy meal plans.